Whatafrog/ClangenPlusPlus/README.md

 # Changes from Base Game

 - All the .json files revolving around themes in resources are now merged into one .ini file
+- You can take a screenshot of the whole game screen with F12

 _______________________________________________________________________________